peterhinch/micropython-micro-gui/README.md

 Once again, directory structure must be maintained.
 An example directory structure, pruned to contain a minimum of files, may be seen [here](https://github.com/peterhinch/micropython-nano-gui#4-esp8266).

+For reasons that are unclear, freezing the display driver can lead to instability.
+For this reason it is recommended to freeze the gui tree only.

 ###### [Contents](./README.md#0-contents)